 Food intolerance is the term used when the body is unable to fully breakdown or has an inability to digest certain foods.
 Symptoms of food intolerance include migraines, aches and pains and bloating.

-Please contact your local pharmacist or NHS Direct Wales (08454647) for advice, unless your symptoms are severe or protracted, in which case you should either telephone 999 or make an appointment to see your GP or our Nurse Practitioner.
+Please contact your local pharmacist or NHS Direct Wales (08454647) for advice, unless your symptoms are severe or protracted, in which case you happens, we need to look at what went wrong so that we can improve our service.